Overview

 pscale deploy-request create <DATABASE_NAME> <BRANCH_NAME>

-The deploy request includes a schema diff so that you can review the schema changes introduced by the deploy request against the production branch.
+The deploy request includes a schema diff so that you can review the schema changes introduced by the deploy request against the base branch.

 - On the deploy request page, click the "Schema changes" tab.